 The rise of cloud computing is thought of as one of the key reasons for the newfound momentum in IoT and Big data.
 Although M2M wasn’t a new concept at all and has been there for over a decade now, it is only recently that organizations started tapping into the insights derived from huge chunks of data generated via devices and sensors.
 The present infrastructure was not ready to handle the scale demanded by the IoT devices ecosystem.
 That’s what made cloud a highly resourceful tool for businesses in this scenario.

-Being an affordable storage system with sufficient computing power, cloud easily rose to become the favourite of enterprises around the globe.
-Cloud computing contributed heavily towards the increased use of big data analytics platforms.
-Nowadays, organizations are fetching every bit of information they can find from several different sources and pushing it to the cloud where the storing, processing and analysis of this data happens, bringing out deep insights.
+Being an affordable storage system with sufficient computing power, the cloud easily rose to become the favorite of enterprises around the globe.
+Cloud computing contributed heavily to the increased use of big data analytics platforms.
+Nowadays, organizations are fetching every bit of information they can find from several different sources and pushing it to the cloud where the storing, processing, and analysis of this data happens, bringing out deep insights.
 This great combination of big data and computing has been the biggest driver of the Internet of Things.
 Now, with the back of cloud computing and big data, IoT is all set to achieve new heights.

-The new buzzword, however is not cloud, but fog computing.
+The new buzzword, however, is not cloud, but fog computing.
 Don’t panic, it’s not related to the weather, just like cloud computing isn’t.
-It’s the newest addition to data storage and access mechanisms after cloud.
+It’s the newest addition to data storage and access mechanisms after the cloud.